 KIRKLAND MUSEUM OF FINE & DECORATIVE ART

 After exiting DAM, we'd normally recommend the Kirkland Museum of Fine & Decorative Art as the final stop on the tour.
 But unfortunately this magnificent museum is temporarily closed.
 The Kirkland Museum is building a new 38,500-square-foot facility and relocating to 12th Avenue and Bannock Street.
-It's set to open in mid-2017.
+It's set to open in early 2018.
 Check the museum's website for updates.

 In the meantime, here's a little history.
 On the corner of 13th and Pearl is the former studio of one of Denver's important painters, abstract expressionist Vance Kirkland (1904-1981).
 Kirkland lived and painted in the city for more than 50 years, creating a world-renowned body of work, and in the process becoming a bona fide Mile High City icon.
 The old museum was famous for its cool mid-century modernist furnishings.
 It devoted space to Colorado artists from the 20th century and featured Kirkland's own distinctive and colorful pieces, including work from all phases of his career.
 The new museum will be even bigger and more amazing than the old one.